tommcamm/BISF-Project/README.md

 - **LMT**   | lockheed martin
 - **BAC**   | Bank of america
 - **JPM**   | JP Morgan & Chase.

+## Used technologies

+- Python with Jupyter Notebook as programming language
+- LaTeX for documentation

 ## About the data